rwilliams/jrubywiki/Method-Signatures-and-Annotations-in-JRuby-extensions.md

     return context.getRuntime().newString(String.format("Vec3D(x = %4.4f, y = %4.4f, z = %4.4f)", jx, jy, jz));
   }
 ```
 In the above case had we not been aliasing the `to_s` to `inspect`, we could have omitted name from the @JRubyMethod annotation and the ruby method name would be taken from the name of the java method.
+In general less is better for the annotations there are some obscure annotations that are probably well left alone or for the experts.

 ### rest arguments
 ```ruby